Infinite Jest: Style

-In an interview with Charlie Rose, Wallace characterized the novel's heavy use of endnotes as a method of disrupting the linearity of the text while maintaining some sense of narrative cohesion.
-In a separate interview on Michael Silverblatt's radio show Bookworm, Wallace said the plotting and notes had a fractal structure modeled after the Sierpiński gasket.
+In an interview, Wallace said the novel's heavy use of endnotes was a way to disrupt the linearity of the text while maintaining some sense of narrative cohesion.
+In another interview, he said the plotting and notes had a fractal structure modeled after the Sierpiński gasket.

 English critic James Wood called the novel an exemplar of "hysterical realism", a term he also applied to works by Zadie Smith, Thomas Pynchon, and Don DeLillo.
 He criticized these novelists for seeking to "turn fiction into social theory" and as "evasive of reality".

 Themes

 The novel touches on many topics, including addiction (to drugs, sex, and fame), withdrawal, recovery, twelve-step programs, death, family relationships, absent or dead parents, mental health, suicide, sadness, entertainment, film theory, media theory, linguistics, science, Quebec separatism, national identity, and tennis as a metaphysical activity.

 The book's various plot threads, including Hal's struggle to succeed in a competitive academic and athletic environment, Gately's recovery from addiction, and the film Infinite Jest as an all-consuming form of entertainment, are tied together by an overarching theme of addiction and devotion.
 Conversations between Marathe, a double agent betraying the Quebecois separatist movement for the sake of his wife, and Steeply, an American agent and Marathe's contact, serve as a chorus for the story, with interludes where the two discuss the nature of entertainment and worship in American culture.

 A form of addiction or devotion is central to nearly every character's life; literary critic Paul Curtis argues that addiction, "however abnormal, is the norm of the novel."
+Dependency recurs throughout the novel in forms beyond drugs and alcohol, including sex, achievement, and sports.
+The conversations between Marathe and Steeply contrast the pursuit of individual pleasure with the capacity to choose what to devote oneself to.

 Worship and addiction remained a central theme of Wallace's work.
 In his 2005 commencement speech at Kenyon College, he said: "Everybody worships.
 The only choice we get is what to worship".

+Critics have discussed the novel in relation to Wallace's ambivalent attitude toward postmodern irony.
+Infinite Jest makes extensive use of irony and self-conscious literary techniques, but Iannis Goerlandt and Christopher Bartlett have argued that it also explores the limitations of ironic detachment and attempts to establish more sincere forms of communication.
+The Alcoholics Anonymous sections have been particularly important to these readings, with characters encouraged to accept "clichéd" language and practices rather than maintaining a skeptical distance from them.

+This interpretation has been challenged by others who argue that the novel's apparent "New Sincerity", particularly in the AA scenes, privileges the experiences of white male characters at the expense of Black characters and women.